SimulPiscator/GimpScan/README.md

 If the GIMP is running, restart it to use the new plugin.

 ## Usage
 Choose File->Create->Scanner... from the GIMP's menu.
 This will run the plugin.
-It displays a view of the scanner that is provided by the OS, and known from Apple Image Capture.
+It displays a view of the scanner that is provided by the OS, as known from Apple Image Capture.

 ![grafik](https://user-images.githubusercontent.com/28909687/82439507-15870500-9a9b-11ea-84bc-753f9883e3be.png)

 Click "Scan to GIMP".
 This will perform a scan to a temporary file in the selected format, and open the temporary file in the GIMP.

 ![grafik](https://user-images.githubusercontent.com/28909687/82439821-9940f180-9a9b-11ea-8c77-1b6a0b87a5e0.png)

 The temporary file will be deleted as soon as it has been opened by the GIMP.